-Sponsored by Sen. Matt Brass (R-Newnan) with 20 bipartisan co-sponsors and carried in the House by physician-legislator Rep. Mark Newton MD (R-Augusta), SB 220 would substantially modernize Georgia’s medical-cannabis program.
-As of mid-April 2026, the bill awaits Gov. Kemp’s signature decision by ~May 12, 2026.
+Signed by Gov. Brian Kemp on May 12, 2026.
+Sponsored by Sen. Matt Brass (R-Newnan) with 20 bipartisan co-sponsors and carried in the House by physician-legislator Rep. Mark Newton MD (R-Augusta), SB 220 substantially modernizes Georgia’s medical-cannabis program.
+Most provisions take effect July 1, 2026; ingestion rules are due from the state by January 1, 2027.

-If signed by Gov. Brian Kemp by ~May 12, 2026, SB 220 would substantially expand and modernize Georgia’s medical-cannabis program.
+Signed by Gov. Brian Kemp on May 12, 2026, SB 220 substantially expands and modernizes Georgia’s medical-cannabis program.
 The bill is the most significant cannabis-policy expansion since HB 324 of 2019.
+Most provisions take effect July 1, 2026.
 Key changes:

 1. Renaming — "Low THC Oil" → "Medical Cannabis"